Salfit

 Salfit (سلفيت) is a city in the central West Bank, Palestine, and the capital of the Salfit Governorate.
 It is located adjacent to the Israeli settlement of Ariel.
 According to the Palestinian Central Bureau of Statistics (PCBS), Salfit had a population of 10,911 in 2017.
-Since the 1995 Interim Agreement on the West Bank and the Gaza Strip, Salfit, located in Area A, has been administered by the Palestinian National Authority, while continuing under Israeli military occupation.
+Since the Interim Agreement on the West Bank and the Gaza Strip of the 1995 Oslo II Accord, Salfit, located in Area A, has been administered by the Palestinian National Authority, while continuing under Israeli military occupation.

 Etymology

 According to Edward Henry Palmer, the name was possibly from "levelled sown field".

 History

 Pottery sherds from the Iron Age I, Iron Age II, Persian, Hellenistic, and the Roman eras have been found, while no sherds from the Byzantine era have been found.

 According to Ronnie Ellenblum, Salfit was re-established during early Muslim rule (7th–11th centuries) and continued to exist through the Crusader period.
 In the 12th and 13th centuries, Salfit was inhabited by Muslims.
 Pottery sherds from the Crusader, Ayyubid and Mamluk eras have also been found here.